|Costco sells two 36 ounce bottles of Organic Blue Agave|

 As someone who thinks most supermarket cakes taste disgusting, I do think that Costco’s sheet cakes are definitely better tasting than most and at $18 for a half sheet cake that feeds 48 people, it is a good deal.

 We have purchased several cakes for birthday parties at Costco and that have always been tasty (Having said that, they still use quite a bit of sugar and have some chemicals that everyone should do without).
 They always have “stock” sheet cakes available that are quite nice or you can order a custom decorated cake by filling out a form.

 There are two basic kinds of cake – chocolate and white.
 The white cakes are filled with 2 pounds of vanilla mousse and iced with white butter cream.
 The chocolate cakes are filled with 2 pounds of chocolate mousse and iced with chocolate buttercream.
 They request that you give them 1 day’s notice for customized cakes.

 I have created a fillable form to make ordering cakes at Coscto easier.
 Click here to download the form.
 (If it opens up in Google’s web viewer, you need to click the download icon to get to the fill-outable/printable form.
 Once you fill in the details simply print the page.)
 This definitely helps to eliminate errors because of handwriting issues!

 There are also several other types of pre-made party desserts you can purchase at Costco.
 For example, there are many types of non-sheet cakes you can get–they have some really delicious choices including a red velvet cake, coffee cakes, an amazing chocolate cake, cupcakes, and apple strudel.
 Availability tends to shift, but you can bet there are plenty of outrageously delicious options.
-You can also find some amazing frozen party desserts, such as filled pastries and eclairs as well as Ben & Jerry’s ice cream.
+You can also find some amazing frozen party desserts, such as filled pastries, mochi and ice cream bars.